-9. Conversion of space Converting Ostia (temples, churches, synagogues) and Primary evidence: floorplans and photos of buildings from Ostia Optional further reading: D. Boin, Ostia in Late Antiquity (2013), chs 4-5 10.
-Converting heretics and Jews Christians and Jews - I Primary texts: John Chrysostom, Discourse against Judaizing Christians, trans.
+9. Conversion of space The treatment of religious buildings (temples, churches, synagogues) and urban and rural spaces Trip to Parker Library at Corpus to see medieval manuscripts of late antique texts (tbc) 10.
+Converting heretics and Jews Christians and Jews Attitudes to and processes of conversion of those inside and outside the church Primary texts: John Chrysostom, Discourse against Judaizing Christians, trans.
 P. Harkins, Fathers of the Church vol. 68 (1979), pp. 1-34 Optional further reading: Isabella Sandwell, 'Chrysostom and the construction of religious identities', in her Religious Identity in Late Antiquity: Greeks, Jews and Christians in Antioch (2007), 63-90 11.
-Conversions away from Christianity The emperor Julian and conversion Julian Primary texts: Julian, extracts from Letters 19, 22 and 36 (rescript on Christian teachers), all trans.
+Conversions away from Christianity The emperor Julian and conversion Conversions to philosophy; the emperor Julian Primary texts: Julian, extracts from Letters 19, 22 and 36 (rescript on Christian teachers), all trans.
 W.C.
 Wright, Loeb vol. 157 (1923); extract from Libanius' Oration 17 on Julian, trans.
 A.F.
 Norman, Loeb vol. 451 (1969) Optional further reading: Oliver Nicholson, 'The "pagan churches" of Maximinus Daia and Julian the Apostate', Journal of Ecclesiastical History 45 (1994), 1-10 12.
-Conclusions Gobbets Discussion of techniques for answering 'gobbet' questions in end- of-year exam
+Conclusions Gobbets Crossing boundaries and changing identities in late antiquity; beyond the Mediterranean Discussion of techniques for answering 'gobbet' questions in end- of-year exam